 The midfielder is the player who has the ball most of the time and decides whether to slow down the game or step up the pressure.

-Most midfielders are the team captain because they are strong leaders who can talk to his or her players and give orders.
+Most midfielders are the team captain because they are strong leaders who can talk to their players and give orders.